luisacicolini/luisacicolini.github.io/src/pages/papers/abstract-interp-buechi-auto.md

 ---
+layout: ../../layouts/BaseLayout.astro
-title: "abstract interpretation from B\"uchi Automata - m. hoffman et al."
+title:"abstract interpretation from B\"uchi Automata - m. hoffman et al."
 ---
 From a given BA, build an abstract lattice with the following properties:
 - there is a Galois connection between it and the infinite lattice of languages of finite and infinite words over a given alphabet